The Crow (2024 film): Development

-It was confirmed in January 2012 that Gutiérrez had signed on to direct the remake, with Edward R. Pressman, Ryan Kavanaugh and Jeff Most on producing duties.
+It was confirmed in January 2012 that Gutiérrez had signed on to direct the remake, with Edward R. Pressman, Ryan Kavanaugh, and Jeff Most on producing duties.
+Gutiérrez's intention for the film was to do a direct page-for-page adaptation of the comic book.
 Jesse Wigutow was attached as screenwriter while Dan Farah would join Bob and Harvey Weinstein, and Tooley as executive producers.
 In June 2012, Pressman assured fans that "the original 1994 Crow film holds a special place in my heart.
 The current film is a 'reinvention' of James O'Barr's graphic novel for the 21st century.
 We're thrilled to have teamed with director Javier Gutiérrez and screenwriter Jesse Wigutow on this story, which remains true to the core of Eric Draven's plight for revenge.
 On the news of future remakes, however, O'Barr stated: "[...]
 I don't have great expectations.
 I think the reality is, no matter who you get to star in it, or if you get Ridley Scott to direct it and spend 200 million dollars, you're still not gonna top what Brandon Lee and Alex Proyas did in that first ten million dollar movie."
 Screenwriter Cliff Dorfman was enlisted for a page-one rewrite, which ultimately got the project greenlit.
 The director courted production designer Bo Welch, effects artist Rick Baker, musician Atticus Ross, and makeup designer Bill Corso for the film.
 On April 19, 2013, it was announced that Tom Hiddleston was in talks to play Eric.
 That same month, there were reports that Hiddleston would not be doing the film, but that Alexander Skarsgård was in talks for the part.
 A week later, however, Skarsgård stated that he was not attached to the film.